alexdarbyshire/alexdarbyshire.com/content/posts/meta-writing-hugo-content-assistant-vscodium-roo-code/index.md

 title: "Meta-Writing: Creating a Hugo Content Assistant with VSCodium and Roo Code"
 date: 2025-06-08T18:10:00+10:00
 author: "Alex Darbyshire"
+description: "Building an LLM-powered writing assistant in Roo Code.
+A meta exercise - this post is written by an LLM based on analysis of the author's posts."
 slug: "meta-writing-hugo-content-assistant-vscodium-roo-code"
 toc: true
 tags: